From the B. Williams collection.

 With a mid 7000’s serial, it is finished in the early pattern of bright steel on barrel and butt plate, and a more matt blue (to reduce glare) on the action and bridge.
 Front sight is a gold target edition, with a barrel sight c/w a folding 500 yard leaf.
 The rare rear bridge mounted sight, (giving longer sight radius), is the first “Porter pop-up” folding version, and is fully functional and tight.
 Finally, the stock is inlet at the wrist for a Lyman folding target sight (removed) and a blanking plate is in place.
 The Lymans fell out of favour, as the opening of the bolt interfered with the sight staff, and the M-10s were already known to hold 1 minute of angle accuracy at 100 yards with the Porter bridge sight.

 In overall excellent condition with a good but worn bore.
 Owned by a serious Ottawa based Ross collector for 40 years who is always looking for Ross related items, call oldguns.ca if you have any ross related items.
+If interested please contact me and I will put you directly in touch with Mr. Williams to work out payment and shipping details.

 From the R. Cousineau collection.

 Chambered in 35 WCF, this rifle sports a mint bright shiny bore.
 The wood is solid with only a small chip out of the wrist, finish on the barrel is 90% plus, finish on the receiver is 40-50 %.
 Mechanically is functions as it should.
 Barrel ring being knurled on top for glare is an interesting feature not normally encountered on standard rifles.
 Overall, a very nice example of an 1895, rifle.
+If interested please contact me and I will put you directly in touch with Mr. Cousineau to work out payment and shipping details.

 The Winchester Model 71 was a lever action rifle introduced in 1935 and discontinued in 1958.
 Essentially, a slightly modified version of the Browning designed 1886, it was only chambered for the 348 Winchester round; except for an extremely rare 45-70 and 33 WCF.
 It was also (other than 400 rifles chambered for the .348 in the Cimarron 1885 Hi-Wall in 2005-06) the only firearm that ever used that cartridge.
 The Model 71 was conceived as a replacement for both the 1886 and the 1895 as a complement to the Winchester Model 70 bolt-action rifle and to replace a raft of cartridges (the .33 Winchester, the .45-70, the .35 Winchester, and the .405 Winchester) with just one (the .348 Winchester.
 The rifle and cartridge were very effective against any North American big game animal in heavy timber, including the great bears, if using the 250-grain (16 g) bullet.
 It was once very popular for hunting in Canada and Alaska.
 The 71 was built in 2 different barrel lengths the standard rifle and the short rifle and in two configurations, the standard rifle and the deluxe rifle.
 New research indicates that less than 5% were manufactured in the short rifle configuration.
 After a certain year Model 71's came from the factory drilled and tapped for side mounted peep sights.
 Unfortunately, economics caused the rifle to be very expensive, and with less costly lever action rifles available in common and fairly powerful rounds such as 35 Remington and the growing popularity of cheap bolt-actions in military and Magnum chambering, the Winchester 71 with its excellent but unique cartridge was destined for commercial oblivion.
 The .348 was also the only 34 caliber cartridge ever made by an American manufacturer and essentially the first short magnum cartridge, making it a little problematic for hand loaders, as there was never a wide selection of 34 caliber bullets.
 Cartridges of the World remarks that factory ammunition was available in 150, 200 and 250-grain (16 g) weights.
 Only the 200-grain (13 g) weight is still available in factory ammunition.
 Browning re-issued the Model 71 as a limited edition in the mid 1980s.
 The Winchester and Browning versions showed very high degrees of craftsmanship.
 As of August, 2013, the Winchester Repeating Arms website again lists model 71s as available, new from the factory.
 The Winchester Model 71 still has a loyal following for what is arguably "the finest big bore lever gun that has ever been" as well as being used as a strong and solid platform for various 'wildcat' projects.
 This example sports a 20" barrel with hooded integral-ramp front sight.
 Short tang.
 Super Grade swivel studs.
 Checkered walnut stock with capped pistol grip and original checkered steel buttplate.
 Bolt peep sight.
 Checkered hammer.
 No extra holes.
 Excellent bore, factory short rifles are extremely rare, this is the only one I have ever owned and frankly the only one I have ever seen.